 - Revolutionary New Architecture: NVIDIA Ada architecture GPUs deliver outstanding performance for graphics, AI, and compute workloads with exceptional architectural and power efficiency.
 After the baseline design for the Ada SM was established, the chip was scaled up to shatter records.
-Manufacturing innovations and materials research enabled NVIDIA engineers to craft a GPU with 76.3 billion transistors and 18,432 CUDA Cores capable of running at clocks over 2.5 GHz, while maintaining the same 300W TGP as the prior generation professional graphics flagship NVIDIA RTXTM A6000 GPU.
-The result is the world's fastest professional GPU with the power, acoustics, and temperature characteristics expected of a high-end graphics card. - New Ada RT Core for Faster Ray Tracing: For decades, rendering ray-traced scenes with physically correct lighting in real time has been considered the holy grail of graphics.
-At the same time, the geometric complexity of environments and objects continues to increase as professional graphics continually strive to provide the most accurate representations of the real world.
+Manufacturing innovations and materials research enabled NVIDIA engineers to craft a GPU with 76.3 billion transistors and 18,432 CUDA Cores capable of running at clocks over 2.5 GHz, while maintaining the same 450W TGP as the prior generation flagship GeForce® RTXTM 3090 Ti GPU.
+The result is the world's fastest GPU with the power, acoustics, and temperature characteristics expected of a high-end graphics card. - New Ada RT Core for Faster Ray Tracing: For decades, rendering ray-traced scenes with physically correct lighting in real time has been considered the holy grail of graphics.
+At the same time, geometric complexity of environments and objects continues to increase as 3D games and graphics continually strive to provide the most accurate representations of the real world.
 The Ada RT Core has been enhanced to deliver 2x faster ray-triangle intersection testing and includes two important new hardware units.
 An Opacity Micromap Engine speeds up ray tracing of alpha-tested geometry by a factor of 2x, and a Displaced Micro-Mesh Engine generates Displaced Micro-Triangles on-the-fly to create additional geometry.
-The Micro-Mesh Engine provides the benefit of increased geometric complexity without the traditional performance and storage costs of complex geometries. - Shader Execution Reordering: NVIDIA Ada GPUs support Shader Execution Reordering (SER) which dynamically organizes and reorders shading workloads to improve RT shading efficiency. - NVIDIA DLSS 3: The Ada architecture features an all-new Optical Flow Accelerator and AI frame generation that boosts DLSS 3's frame rates up to 2x over the previous DLSS 2.0 while maintaining or exceeding native image quality.
+The Micro-Mesh Engine provides the benefit of increased geometric complexity without the traditional performance and storage costs of complex geometries. - Shader Execution Reordering: NVIDIA Ada GPUs support Shader Execution Reordering which dynamically organizes and reorders shading workloads to improve RT shading

+- efficiency.
+This improves performance by up to 44% in Cyberpunk 2077 with Ray Tracing: Overdrive Mode. - NVIDIA DLSS 3: The Ada architecture features an all-new Optical Flow Accelerator and Al frame generation that boosts DLSS 3's frame rates up to 2x over the previous DLSS 2.0 while maintaining or exceeding native image quality.
 Compared to traditional brute-force graphics rendering, DLSS 3 is ultimately up to 4x faster while providing low system latency.

-The NVIDIA RTX 6000 Ada Generation is the first NVIDIA professional graphics card based on the new Ada architecture.
-At the heart of the RTX 6000 is the AD102 GPU, which is the most powerful GPU based on the NVIDIA Ada architecture.
-AD102 has been designed to deliver revolutionary performance for professional and creative workloads.
+The GeForce RTX 4090 is the first GeForce graphics card based on the new Ada architecture.
+At the heart of the GeForce RTX 4090 is the AD102 GPU, which is the most powerful GPU based on the NVIDIA Ada architecture.
+AD102 has been designed to deliver revolutionary performance for gamers and creators, and enables the RTX 4090 to consistently deliver frame rates over 100 frames per second at 4K resolution in many games.